felimomo/Walleye-Revised-Paper/response.md

 ---
-title: Response letter to reviews on ‘‘Using machine learning to inform harvest control rule design in complex fishery settings’’
+title: Response letter to reviews on "Using machine learning to inform harvest control rule design in complex fishery settings"
 authors:
   - name: Felipe Montealegre-Mora
     affiliations: